US isolated as trade outrage roils G7 ministerial meet - Journal du Cameroun

 “I want to make it clear,” Le Maire said, “that it is up to the US administration to make the right decisions to alleviate the situation and ease the difficulties.”

-Avoiding trade war, he added, “will depend on the decision the (US) administration is ready to take in the next few days and in the next few hours — I’m not talking about weeks ahead,” Le Maire said.
+Avoiding trade war “will depend on the decision the (US) administration is ready to take in the next few days and in the next few hours — I’m not talking about weeks ahead,” he added.

-The European Union and Canada are the largest sources of US steel and aluminum imports respectively.

 German Finance Minister Olaf Scholz told reporters the US tariffs were “a very severe problem” for transatlantic relations.